andresperezEUT/ambiscaper/docs/tutorial.rst

 If you want to explore a litte bit more the capabilities of AmbiScaper, please refer to the :ref:`examples` section.

+A reference database produced with AmbiScaper can be found `in Zenodo <https://zenodo.org/record/1186907>`_.

 .. _differences: